saulmm/saulmm.github.com/_posts/2015-10-27-Mastering-coordinator.md

 }
 ```

 Who is in charge of that scale animation is a new element introduced with the design library called `Behavior`.
-In this case a `CoordinatorLayout.Behavior<FloatingAcctionButton>`, which depending on some factors including the scroll, shows the FAB or not, interesting, right?.
+In this case, a `CoordinatorLayout.Behavior<FloatingAcctionButton>`, which depending on some factors including the scroll, shows the FAB or not, interesting, right?.

 ###SwipeDismissBehavior